Quansight/Quansight-website/README.md

    `type: content 📝`, `owner: Quansight`, and either `labs 🔭` or `consulting 🤝` labels to the PR.
 6. Wait for someone on the website team to review the new blog post.
 If everything is ok, the PR will be merged to the `develop` branch.
-The blog post will then go live with the next build
+The blog post will then go live with the next site build (merge to `main`).

 ### Adding a new blog category